What is a Marriage and Family Therapist?

 What Do Marriage and Family Therapists Do On a Daily Basis?

 - Ask questions that will help clients identify their feelings and behaviors.

 - Supervise other counselors, social service staff, and assistants.

 - Encourage individuals and family members to develop and use skills and strategies for confronting their problems in a constructive manner.

 - Confer with other counselors, doctors, and professionals to analyze individual cases and to coordinate counseling services.

 - Provide instructions to clients on how to obtain help with legal, financial, and other personal issues.

-Marriage and Family Therapists state the following job skills are important in their day-to-day work.
+When polled, Marriage and Family Therapists say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.